pimcore/customer-data-framework/doc/30_Personalization/05_Example_Usecases.md

 ![Init Target Groups](../img/init-target-groups.jpg)

-This action only can be executed when a customer is logged in (use `[CMF] Customer Logged-in`) as condition and should be executed only once in a session (use `Session` as Action Scope).
+This action only can be executed when a customer is logged in.
+Use condition `[CMF] Customer Segments have changed` as condition and set action scope to `Session (with variables)` to make sure, that initialization is executed only once per session and as soon as segments of customer object have changed.

 ## Use Customer Segments as more fine-grained Profiling Entity